Triple line destabilization -- Tuning film thickness through meniscus curvature: Results

-In fact, it is well known that in the presence of a downward flux, matching flat film and meniscus imposes no constraints on the film.
-As shown by Wilson and Jones~\cite{wilson_entry_1983}, the film matches to the meniscus through two oscillatory solutions with one phase-like free parameter.
-Different bridge velocities can be accommodated by the same film thickness since the flux between film and bridge adapts.
-Here the downward flux originates from dewetting at the triple line, and the oscillatory nature of the solutions is directly reflected in the dimple we observe at the junction between film and meniscus (Fig.~\ref{fig:profils:Ca} c).
-We can further demonstrate this decoupling through more elaborate film experiments.
+The remarkable result, which contrasts with other observations in the literature~\cite{snoeijer_thick_2008}, is that the film thickness varies significantly, over one order of magnitude.
+The Derjaguin relation between $Ca_d$ and $h$ Eq.~\ref{eq:film_thickness} is plotted in Fig.~\ref{fig:exp:profiles:Ca}b with no adjustable parameter and the agreement is excellent.
+The LLD relation was tested against the data: $h/l_c$ does not follow a $Ca^{2/3}$ law.
+This result suggests that the steady state film thickness {\em is} controlled by dewetting at the top of the film, as expected from~\cite{hocking_meniscus_2001,snoeijer_thick_2008}, and not by the dynamic meniscus at the bottom, as it would be in the LLD regime.
+This decoupling between film and meniscus was further tested through more elaborate experiments.
 After dynamic film formation at a given $Ca>Ca^*$ (Fig.~\ref{fig:instationary}, zone A), we swiftly decrease pressure.
 The bridge slows down precipitously (zone B) and finds a new steady state velocity (zone C).
-We observe no concomitant variation of film thickness $h$ or dewetting velocity $v_d$ until the film, which is now faster than the bridge, has shrunk to a new equilibrium.
-Such transients clearly demonstrate the capacity of the film-bridge junction to accommodate a set film thickness at different bridge velocities, so that $v_d$ is independent of $v$.
+We observe no concomitant variation of film thickness $h$ or dewetting velocity $v_d$ until the film, which now recedes much faster than the meniscus, has shrunk to a new equilibrium.
+Such transients clearly demonstrate the capacity of the film-meniscus junction to accommodate a set film thickness at different velocities, so that $v_d$ is independent of $v$.
+We conclude that triple line velocity and meniscus velocity are decoupled, since once the triple line velocity has been set, it is retained afterwards, also setting the film thickness.